 Method 3: Repurposed Baby Gate or Storage Cube Barrier

-Repurpose items for clever cat barriers.
+Repurpose items for clever cat barriers—great for renters and budget-conscious pet owners.

 Materials Needed